OrganicMaterialsDatabase/EBS-search/README.md

 This repository hosts the code and a test case for the paper [arXiv:1710.11611](https://arxiv.org/abs/1710.11611).
 Tested with Python 3.6.5.

+To see the tool in action, register for free at: [omdb.diracmaterials.org](https://omdb.diracmaterials.org)

 ## Installation
 ```
 pip install -r requirements.txt